open-metadata/terraform-aws-openmetadata/README.md

   # Namespace where OpenMetadata and dependencies will be deployed
   app_namespace    = "example"

+  # Security group IDs assigned to the EKS nodes, required for the Airflow's EFS security groups
+  eks_nodes_sg_ids = ["sg-1234abcd5678efgh"]

-  # Subnet IDs, used for the Airflow's EFS mount targets and EFS security group
+  # Subnet IDs, required for the Airflow's EFS mount targets
   subnet_ids       = ["subnet-1a2b3c4d", "subnet-5e6f7g8h", "subnet-9i0j1k2l"]

   # VPC ID for the security groups of the EFS volumes